Helmholtz Drug Research

 In their search for new drugs, scientists are finding themselves confronted with a host of new challenges.
 Germany's Helmholtz Association health centres have generated a wealth of expertise within their respective fields of disease research.
 In order to break new ground, the centres and their partners intend to develop mutually beneficial relationships that will help increase the breadth and depth of their expertise while allowing them to pool their resources across the respective boundaries of individual centres and the diseases whose potential therapies are the focus of their work.

 The identification of new molecular mechanisms that could be exploited as potential targets for different types of drugs plays a key role.
 Intensifying the basic science research, which includes study of the pharmacological manipulation of biological mechanisms very early on, is sure to speed this process along.
-This is but one of the many goals that the nine partners of the Helmholtz Joint Drug Research Initiative have set for themselves.
+This is but one of the many goals that the nine partners of the Helmholtz Drug Research have set for themselves.

-As part of this Initiative, six of Germany's Helmholtz centres from the fields of health research and key technologies have joined forces with three non-Helmholtz affiliates.
+As part of this initiative, six of Germany's Helmholtz centres from the fields of health research and key technologies have joined forces with three non-Helmholtz affiliates.